 The director is Steve McQueen; he based the story on his upbringing in London’s West Indian neighborhood.

 The Bottom-line: I’m way in four stars out of four; the historically true information is one reason to see this film.
 Although, for sure, the film represents a celebration of food, family, community, and togetherness.
 The acting, cinematography, and script are all excellent.
-“Small Axe” is streaming now on Amazon Prime.
+“Small Axe” is streaming now on Amazon Prime and Apple TV+.

 Thanks so much for listening in tonight.
 This is Sarah Knight Adamson for Sarah’s Backstage Pass.com.
 I enjoy bringing you the best in TV and Film, and please check out my website.
 See you next week.